xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 These observables can be instantiated differently for different systems.
 The effective layer only requires that:

 * they are defined and finite for states in the regular domain,
-* they can be compared across states of the same system.
+* they can be compared across states of the same system,
+* they respect the hybrid semantic type declared in the metadata.

 ### 3.3 Mismatch fields